 The Oculus Go can be used in a number of different ways.
 As well as playing a variety of different VR games, the headset can be used as a personal theatre for viewing movies, TV shows and more.

-Oculus is also promising access to live VR broadcasts including (in future) the ability to watch live concerts, sports broadcasts, comedy events and more all from around the world while in the comfort of your living room.
+Oculus promises access to live VR broadcasts in the future, including the ability to watch live concerts, sports broadcasts, comedy events and more all from around the world while in the comfort of your living room.